artikcloud/artikcloud-cloudconnector-sdk/template/README.md

 }
 ```

-* Perform unit and integration testing before submitting the Groovy Code in the SAMI Developer Portal.
-This will increase the probability that the code is approved by SAMI and it works as you expected.
+* Perform unit and integration testing before submitting the Groovy Code in the ARTIK Cloud Developer Portal.
+This will increase the probability that the code is approved by ARTIK Cloud and it works as you expected.
 * If you want to do type checking, uncomments the class annotation `//@CompileStatic`.
 Then, JSON manipulation will be more verbose.

 ### Unit Tests